clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/3-configure-public-ip-services.md

 ## Multiple Choice

-Which of the following statements about Azure VNets is correct? ( ) Outbound communication with the internet must be configured for each resource on the VNet. \{\{Incorrect.
-All resources in a VNet can communicate outbound to the internet, by default.\}\} (x) Azure VNets enable communication between Azure resources. \{\{Correct.
+Which of the following statements about Azure VNets is correct?
+( ) Outbound communication with the internet must be configured for each resource on the VNet. {{Incorrect.
+All resources in a VNet can communicate outbound to the internet, by default.}}
+(x) Azure VNets enable communication between Azure resources. {{Correct.
 Virtual Networks can connect Azure resources including VMs, the App Service Environment, Azure Kubernetes Service, and Azure virtual machine scale sets.
-You can use service endpoints to connect to other Azure resource types, such as Azure SQL databases and storage accounts.\}\}( ) Azure VNets cannot be configured to communicate with on-premises resources. \{\{Incorrect.
-You can connect your on-premises computers and networks to a virtual network using any of the following options: Point-to-site virtual private network (VPN), Site-to-site VPN, Azure ExpressRoute.\}\}
+You can use service endpoints to connect to other Azure resource types, such as Azure SQL databases and storage accounts.}}
+( ) Azure VNets cannot be configured to communicate with on-premises resources. {{Incorrect.
+You can connect your on-premises computers and networks to a virtual network using any of the following options: Point-to-site virtual private network (VPN), Site-to-site VPN, Azure ExpressRoute.}}

 ## Multiple Choice

-Which of the following statements about subnets is NOT correct? (x) You can assign the same IP address range to multiple subnets within the same VNet. \{\{That is correct.
-Each subnet must have a unique address range, specified in Classless Inter-Domain Routing (CIDR) format.\}\} ( ) You can create multiple subnets within one VNet. \{\{That is incorrect.
-You can create multiple virtual networks per subscription and per region, and multiple subnets within each virtual network.\}\} ( ) You can use Network Security Groups (NSGs) to control access to a subnet and the resources on it. \{\{That is incorrect.
-You can associate zero or one NSG to each subnet to control access to the subnet and the resources on it.\}\}
+How are public IP address prefixes assigned?
+( ) Bring your own public IP address from on-premises. {{That's incorrect, you can't bring your own public IP addresses from on-premises networks into Azure.}}
+( ) Create a new public IP address prefix in the Azure portal. {{That's incorrect, you can't create your own public IP addresses prefix in Azure.}}
+(x) IP address is assigned from a pool of available addresses. {{Thats Correct!
+An IP address is assigned from a pool of available addresses, based on the location of the resource.}}